dxos/dxos/docs/docs/legacy/guide/tutorial/dev-environment.md

 #### Troubleshooting

-- If the pin code is not showing up, make sure the Wallet and the CLI Profile are connecting to the same Signal Server.
+- If the pin code is not showing up, make sure the Wallet and the CLI Identity are connecting to the same Signal Server.